makoConstruct/termpose/nakedlist.md

 # nakedlist

-Nakedlist is a relatively simple whitespace-sensitive list format.
+Nakedlist is a relatively simple indent-sensitive format for expressing structured data.

 example: